-9. Serial Communication Interface, 9-pin Female D-subminiature connector This serial interface is for the connection of a local PC running DIGSI[®] 4.
+7. Serial Communication Interface, 9-pin D-subminiature Connector This serial interface is for the connection of a local PC running DIGSI[®] 4.

-10.LED Key
+8. LED Key

-This key has the dual purpose of resetting latched LEDs and the latched contacts of binary outputs, as well as testing all of the LEDs.
+This key is used to reset latched LEDs and the latched contacts of binary outputs, and provide a test of all LEDs in the group.

-11.LEDs
+9. LEDs

 The function of these indicators can be programmed.
-There is a vast selection of signals from which to choose.
-Some examples are protective element status, related to specific protective elements, processing or control information, and binary input or output status.
-Next to the LEDs on the front panel, a labeling strip is provided on which the user-specified LED functions may be written.
+There is a vast selection of signals to choose from.
+Next to the LEDs on the front panel, a labeling strip is provided on which the user-specified LED functions can be written.